in28minutes/SpringBootForBeginners/Step05.md

 - Spring Boot vs Spring
 - What Spring Boot is Not!
 - Auto component scan
+- A programming tip
+ - Pair Program once in a while!

 ##Spring Boot vs Spring
 ###Spring